 Best Conference Paper Award

-The EuroSTAR Best Conference Paper Award has been an important part of the EuroSTAR Conference since 2001, with winners every year since (except 2011).
+The EuroSTAR Best Conference Paper Award has been an important part of the EuroSTAR Conference since 2001.
 At EuroSTAR, we are appreciative of the efforts of those speakers who go above and beyond what is required of them in their role as speaker and we seek to encourage and acknowledge those efforts by presenting the EuroSTAR Best Paper Award.

 How to win the EuroSTAR Best Conference Paper

 Any confirmed EuroSTAR speaker may submit a paper for review by an independent award committee comprising the current Programme Team and selected members of programme teams from previous years.

 You don’t have to have a paper ready to go when you apply to speak.
 Just confirm that you will submit one – the closing date for receipt of papers is usually end of September before the conference.
 Successful speakers will be notified of the deadline after the Programme has launched.
 The winner is presented with an award and a Certificate or Recognition at the annual Awards night and all qualified papers are later released to the wider EuroSTAR audience.
 Below is a list of recent (and not so recent) winners of the Best Conference Paper Award.